Chart Color Schemes

 City Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The dwelling structure in City Beach, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 68.6% houses and 31.3% other dwellings.
-Home ownership in City Beach was at 53.9%, with the remaining dwellings either mortgaged (34.7%) or rented (11.5%).
-The median monthly mortgage repayment in the area was $4,000, higher than Perth metro's average of $3,293.
-The median weekly rent figure in City Beach was recorded at $750, compared to Perth metro's $450.
-Nationally, City Beach's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
+Home ownership in City Beach stood at 53.9%, with the remaining dwellings either mortgaged (34.7%) or rented (11.5%).
+The median monthly mortgage repayment was $4,000, exceeding the Perth metro average of $3,293.
+The median weekly rent in City Beach was $750, higher than Perth metro's $450.
+Nationally, City Beach's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing